top of page

 for Engineers

-However your problems look on the surface, there is a place you still need to look.
+However your problems manifest on the surface, there is a place you still need to look.
 Inside of you.

 Here’s the secret: for improvements to work, an internal shift must match every change you make externally.
-If you're unwilling to change yourself, you won't be able to change your org.
+In other words:

 To successfully create change for your team, you must understand how to influence the team's behavior and change yourself simultaneously.
 This is no easy task.